xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

    * DC_OFFSET_DIVIDER_LOG2

-     ????
+     The DC offset is removed with a high pass filter obeying the relation Yn+1 = Yn * alpha + X where Y is the output sample and X is the input sample.
+	 The constant alpha is 1 - 2^(-DC_OFFSET_DIVIDER_LOG2), therefore DC_OFFSET_DIVIDER_LOG2
+	 can be used to control the responsiveness of the filter vs the cut off frequency.

 Four Channel Decimator
 ----------------------

 The four channel decimator tasks are highly configurable tasks for outputting frames of various sizes and formats.
-They can be used to produce frames suitable for time domain applications or preprocess the frames ready for an FFT for frequency domain applications.
+They can be used to produce frames suitable for time domain applications or pre-process the frames ready for an FFT for frequency domain applications.
 The four channel decimators, ``decimate_to_pcm_4ch()``, have a number of configuration options controlled by the structure ``decimator_config`` through the function ``decimator_configure``.
-The decimators are controlled by two structures: ``decimator_config_common`` and ``decimator_config``, where the former config is common to all microphones and the later is specific to the batch of 4 microphones it interfaces to.
+The decimators are controlled by two structures: ``decimator_config_common`` and ``decimator_config``, where the former configuration is common to all microphones and the later is specific to the batch of 4 microphones it interfaces to.
 The application has the option to control the following settings through ``decimator_config_common``:

 * ``frame_size_log2``: This sets the frame size to a power of two.
 A frame will contain 2 to the power of frame_size_log2 samples of each channel.
-Set this to ``FRAME_SIZE_LOG2``.
+Set this to a maximum of ``MAX_FRAME_SIZE_LOG2``.

 * ``apply_dc_offset_removal``: This controls if the DC offset removal should be enabled or not.
 Set to ``1`` to enable, or ``0`` to not apply DC offset removal.